JEMeyer/diffusers-fastapi-server/README.md

-# Diffusors FastAPI Server
+# Diffusers FastAPI Server

-This project is a web server that provides a FastAPI-based interface for generating images using Diffusors models.
+This project is a web server that provides a FastAPI-based interface for generating images using Diffusers models.
 It supports both text-to-image (`/txt2img`) and image-to-image (`/img2img`) generation endpoints.
-The server is designed to only run on 1 gpu, if multiple are needed, use ai-maestro-router in conjunction with multiple `diffusors-fastapi-server` instances
+The server is designed to only run on 1 gpu, if multiple are needed, use ai-maestro-router in conjunction with multiple `diffusers-fastapi-server` instances

 ## Prerequisites